indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ---

 [GraalVM](https://www.graalvm.org/ "High-performance polyglot VM") is a high-performance polyglot virtual machine for running applications written in JavaScript, JVM-based languages, LLVM-based languages and [others](https://www.graalvm.org/docs/ "GraalVM Docs").
-For Java workloads we can use it as a regular JVM.
+For Java workloads it's used as a regular JVM [but with performance advantages](https://www.youtube.com/watch?v=pR5NDkIZBOA "Twitter's quest for a wholly Graal runtime").
-However, running applications inside a JVM [comes with a cost](https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/ "Understanding JIT compiler").
-Another interesting feature GraalVM brings to the table is its ability to create *ahead-of-time* (AOT) compiled native images of JVM applications which promise faster startup times and lower memory footprint.
+An interesting feature that GraalVM brings to the table is its ability to create *ahead-of-time* (AOT) compiled native images of JVM applications which promise faster startup times and lower memory footprint.
-In this post we're going to focus on how to create native binaries of Spring applications.
+In this post we're going to focus on how to create native binaries from Spring applications.

 ## GraalVM Native Image 101

 Java applications are compiled into bytecode using `javac`.
 During application runtime, the JVM loads class files into memory and analyzes the program's performance for [hot spots](https://en.wikipedia.org/wiki/Hot_spot_(computer_programming)); hence the name "[HotSpot JVM](https://en.wikipedia.org/wiki/HotSpot)".
-The *just-in-time* (JIT) compiler kicks in and compiles parts of the application which are executed repeatedly into native machine code.
+The *just-in-time* (JIT) compiler compiles parts of the application which are executed repeatedly into native machine code.
 [JIT compilation, however, requires processor time and memory](https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/ "Understanding JIT compiler") which affects the startup time of the application.

 GraalVM native image allows us to *ahead-of-time* compile our JVM application into machine code.